Claiming for expenses

 Expenses claims are subject to checking: by the grant holder and by the Head of Department's authorised deputy (both of whom check that the funds are a valid call on the grant) and by the accounts office (who check that the receipts match what has been claimed and who occasionally flag things that the grant holder may have missed).
 Claims may be audited by the University auditors and by the funding body's auditors.
 The internal checks are to ensure that anything that is claimed is a valid call on the appropriate funds.
 If you are in doubt, ask the grant holder.

 Car travel: travelling in your own car can be claimed at 45p per mile for the first 10,000 miles and a lower rate thereafter.
 This mileage rate covers any costs relating to the car, including petrol.
-Alternatively you can claim for petrol.
-You cannot claim both!
 It is your responsibility to ensure that your car is insured for business use.
 Motor cycles are claimed at a lower rate of 24p per mile; pedal cycles cannot be claimed.

 Grant-specific rules: each research sponsor has different rules about what is and is not allowable.
-These rules are particularly notable for US government research grants (e.g., DARPA, IARPA, NSF).
+These rules are particularly notable for EU grants and for US government research grants (e.g., DARPA, IARPA, NSF).
 Ensure that your claim falls within the rules for your sponsor.

 Completing Part II